nipil/transmission-torrent-statistics/README.md

 ## To be done

-Dynamic web portal to visualize the data.
+Optimize database storage by removing duplicates Optimize web portal graph generation using deltas and bins